Menu Menu

 2015 / #10

-In celebration of our festival's 10th anniversary, we incorporated the number "10" as a prominent graphic motif.
-The "0" in "10" was creatively represented by the vibrant and stylized lips of a Geisha, complete with traditional makeup.
-This design choice paid homage to the rich cultural heritage of Japan while symbolizing the milestone of our festival's decade-long journey.
+Where Tradition Meets Celebration In celebration of the festival's 10th anniversary, the number "10" became a prominent graphic motif.
+The "0" was creatively represented by vibrant, stylized Geisha lips complete with traditional makeup.
+This design choice honored Japan's rich cultural heritage while symbolizing a decade-long milestone journey.

 Collaboration with graphic designer Kekfeng Lee